mdrkb/mdrkb/README.md

 - Worked on implementing Auth0 SSO and user invite flow in ESG Portfolio Manager using Django.
 - Refactored distance calculator module for geocoding locations and distance calculation using HERE API and Google Maps API for different transport means in FastAPI.
 - Participated in imperial unit system implementation for different activities for carbon manager app using Django REST framework.
 - Improved logging, error handling, and monitoring functionality for emission calculation module.
-Created dashboards to measure latency, success rate, etc on Datadog.
+Created dashboards to measure latency, success rate, etc in Datadog.

 ### **Working Student - Engineering**, [Scout24](https://www.scout24.com/en)